-Amazon encouraged these businesses to use its marketplace to sell their products directly to customers.
+Amazon encouraged these businesses to use its Amazon FBA services to sell products directly to customers.
 Of course, this means that those businesses would need to assume the risks involved in managing, marketing, and selling their products through the marketplace.
 Amazon resumed orders a week later, but it now looks like the company has decided to solidify this change.
-This means that wholesale orders may end soon for Amazon’s smaller wholesalers.
+This means that Amazon marketplace wholesale orders may end soon for Amazon’s smaller wholesalers.

 Amazon’s likely goal?
 Reduce overhead costs and inventory liability.
-This reduces the risk for Amazon and could make it easier for large, established brands to dominate their markets.
-While this change may not be official just yet, things like this have a way of sneaking up on businesses that don’t start adapting early.
+This reduces the risk for Amazon B2C and could make it easier for large, established brands to dominate their markets.
+While this change may not be official just yet, things like this have a way of sneaking up on Amazon wholesale sellers that don’t start adapting early.
 Merchants who want to take control of their own destiny going forward would benefit from making some important changes now.

 This recent change does not spell doom for affected businesses.
 Rather, it presents an opportunity.
 Those who will need to adjust their operation to accommodate any upcoming Amazon policy change can get a head start on building a strong, independent online presence and selling direct.